matde-je/irc/README.md

-Building a server that several clients can connect to, joining channels and communicate
+Building a server that several clients can connect to, join channels and communicate